afrank03/afblog/docs/coding/README.md

 ## What value can you find here 💡

-In this are of the blog, I am posting articles about anything related to coding.
+Here I am posting articles about anything related to coding.
 Main spectrum or tech stack is currently going to be around Front-end and mobile App development.